Booking a Europe trip this summer? Here are 6 things to expect.

 You’ll need immunization proof along the way.

-When European countries begin welcoming American visitors back, we expect tourists will need to prove they are either vaccinated, have recently recovered from covid-19, taken a PCR test within an approved time window of their trip or agree to quarantine on arrival.
+When European countries begin welcoming American visitors back, we expect that tourists will need to prove they are either vaccinated, have recently recovered from covid-19 or have taken a PCR test within an approved time window of their trip, or agree to quarantine on arrival.

 While there is no one-size-fits-all for entry requirements, you will probably have to show proof of immunization via vaccine passport, which is just another name for a digital portal (i.e., an app) where you input that information for an airline or government.
 (You can read more about vaccine passports here.)

-Moyse says European countries are more likely to require health documentation than the United States, and that many airlines are considering requirements as well.
-Travelers should be ready to show their official test results and vaccine cards, just like they would a passport.
+Moyse says that European countries are more likely to require health documentation than the United States and that many airlines are considering requirements as well.
+Travelers should be ready to show their official test results and vaccine cards, just as they would a passport.

 Your vaccine card is your most prized possession for traveling, Cohen says.
-She recommends carrying your original card with your passport (or proof of a previous covid infection or required coronavirus test results).
-She also suggest taking a picture of it on your phone and making a printed copy to store separately from your passport.
+She recommends carrying your original card with your passport (or proof of a previous coronavirus infection or required coronavirus test results).
+She also suggests taking a picture of your vaccine card on your phone and making a printed copy to store separately from your passport.
 (Side note: Do not laminate your original vaccine card in case you need to get booster shots in the future.)

-Finkel recommends travelers carry some immunization proof with them, not just at the airport.
+Finkel recommends that travelers carry some immunization proof with them, and not just at the airport.
 You may need to show it when you check into hotels, for example.

 Additionally, some countries still will have mandatory quarantines upon arrival, while others may allow travelers to skip it if they have been vaccinated, recently recovered from covid-19 or show proof of a negative PCR test, says Adrian Hyzler, the chief medical officer of Healix International, a company that specializes in international security, medical and travel-assistance services.

-For example, right now anyone who wants to visit Iceland has to prove they are fully vaccinated or recently recovered from covid-19.
-The latest guidance from the U.K. requires anyone entering (including residents) to submit a public-health passenger locator form online within 48 hours of their trip, and provide a printed or digital copy with them at the border, among other testing requirements.
+For example, right now anyone who wants to visit Iceland has to prove that they are fully vaccinated or recently recovered from covid-19.
+The latest guidance from Britain requires anyone entering (including residents) to submit a public health passenger locator form online within 48 hours of their trip, and provide a printed or digital copy with them at the border, among other testing requirements.

 Coronavirus restrictions will be different everywhere.

-Cohen says travelers need to realize that just because borders are open doesn’t mean visiting a European country will be the same as a pre-pandemic trip.
+Cohen says travelers need to realize that just because borders are open, that doesn’t mean visiting a European country will be the same as a pre-pandemic trip.

 Every country will have its own coronavirus response, “whether that’s a curfew or whether that’s restaurants being closed or whether that’s small capacity where it’s hard to get reservations,” she says.
 “The key is really understanding what the country’s covid requirements are to understand how that would impact your trip.”

 Do you want to visit Amsterdam if you can’t go to the Van Gogh Museum?
 Does your dream trip to France include walking through Versailles’ Hall of Mirrors?
-Make sure your vacation desires line up with what is actually allowed, and if you would still enjoy a trip if the destination has to reinstate restrictions during your stay.
+Make sure your vacation desires line up with what is allowed, and consider whether you would still enjoy a trip if the destination has to reinstate restrictions during your stay.

 You’ll probably have to get a PCR test before and after your trip.